navdeep-G/agentspring/examples/customer_support_agent/README.md

 - Intelligent complaint classification, prioritization, summarization, and routing
 - Multi-tenancy, audit logging, and observability
 - Minimal code: async, batch, and tenant endpoints are registered with a single import or function call
+- Use of the tool registry for common tasks (file reading, email, etc)
+- **Agentic Orchestration**: Can be extended to use prompt-driven, multi-step workflows

 ## Note
 This example is for backend API use only.
 AgentSpring itself is a backend server framework and does not provide a UI by default.